matthias-reis/carda-gatsby/content/articles/2021/05/emerald-by-psychonaut-saver.md

 title: '"Emerald" by Psychonaut & Sâver'
 subTitle: The new Pelagic split LP
 seoTitle: Psychonaut & Sâver – "Emerald" – The new Pelagic split LP
 description: Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
 The result of their collaboration is called "Emerald" – I’ve already had a listen.
 excerpt: 'Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
 The result of their collaboration is called "Emerald" – I''ve already had a listen, and I have to admit: The cooperation of the two bands delivers some exciting friction.'
-image: '/img/psychonaut-saver.jpg'
+image: "/img/psychonaut-saver.jpg"
-ogImage: '/img/psychonaut-saver-fb.jpg'
+ogImage: "/img/psychonaut-saver-fb.jpg"
 labels:
 - Review
 - Bands
 - Doom
 - English & German
 - Hardcore
 - Mechelen
 - Metal
 - Oslo
 - Pelagic
 - Post-Metal
 - Post-Rock
 - Psychedelic
 - Review
 - Sâver
 - Sludge
 - Psychonaut
+- English & German
 focusKeyword: Psychonaut
 advertisement: false
 affiliate: false
 language: en
-languageLink: /2021/05/psychonaut-saver-emerald
+languageLink: "/2021/05/psychonaut-saver-emerald"

 ---
 **Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
 The result of their collaboration is called "Emerald" - I've already had a listen.**

 The collaboration of the two bands delivers some exciting friction.
 Both projects are combining spirituality with heaviness in their songs.
 Both like to let their tracks escalate into operas - 20 minutes seems to be the standard.